FranciscoOrdonez/Compress-Images-with-k-means-cluster/README.md

 Conclusion of differences in k-means clustering between Stanford coding and kmeans Matlab function

 The Stanford coding for compressing images with  k-means clustering has much better results in quality, size and time to process than  kmeans Matlab function.

+Scatter3 function
+The Scatter3 function creates a plot in three dimensions that shows each pixel or data point in the image with its  three (red, green, blue) color intensity.
+It is a good way to see the distribution of color of an image.
+The ilustriations below shows a tree image, the cluster or the K value, and the scatter3 plot.

+Original Picture